-The University of California, Davis has advanced to the final stages of receiving institutional accreditation from the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP).
-As an independent, non-profit accrediting body, AAHRPP uses a voluntary, peer-driven, educational model to ensure that Human Research Protection Programs (HRPPs) meet rigorous standards for quality and protection.
-The UC Davis Institutional Review Board (IRB) Administration worked closely with AAHRPP to successfully complete the first two steps of the accreditation application.
+The University of California, Davis received full accreditation on June 16, 2015 from the Association for the Accreditation of Human Research Protection Programs, Inc. (AAHRPP).
+AAHRPP, an independent, non-profit accrediting body, uses a voluntary, peer-driven, educational model to ensure that Human Research Protection Programs (HRPPs) meet rigorous standards for quality and protection.

 - Earn the respect and meet the expectations of their peers.
 More than 60 percent of U.S. research-intensive universities and 65 percent of U.S. medical schools are either AAHRPP accredited or have begun the accreditation process.
 Of the five UC Academic Medical Centers, three are currently accredited.

 - Play a leadership role in collaborative efforts.
 AAHRPP accreditation instills trust among research partners and, therefore, is becoming a requirement for collaboration.
 AAHRPP-accredited organizations often insist that accreditation status be a determining factor in decisions on external IRB review.

 - Gain a competitive edge with sponsors and other funders, who recognize that AAHRPP-accredited organizations have more efficient operations, provide more comprehensive protections, and produce high-quality data.
 Some sponsors consider accreditation status when choosing investigative sites.

 - Reduce the risk of non-compliance.
 AAHRPP accreditation signifies that an organization has built the necessary infrastructure for a quality human research protection program (HRPP).
 AAHRPP-accredited organizations tend to have more streamlined, effective policies and procedures.
 These organizations also typically keep better records and are more likely to avoid costly shutdowns and problematic inspections.